The One (2001 film): Plot

 The MVA agents deviate from their orders and split up.
 Roedecker pursues and fights Yulaw but is killed when the latter breaks his neck, disabling a bomb Roedecker intended to use to finish both of them off.
 Funsch catches up with Gabe and explains to him that there are multiple universes with wormholes briefly connecting them at uncontrollable times.
-Yulaw sneaks into Gabe's residence where T.K., believing him to be Gabe, agrees to hide him from the police.
+Meanwhile, Yulaw sneaks into Gabe's residence where T.K., believing him to be Gabe, agrees to hide him from the police.
 She realizes that Yulaw is deceiving her but not in time to avoid being captured.
 Gabe arrives, only to watch helplessly as Yulaw kills T.K.
 Funsch finds a guilt-ridden Gabe and both team up to find Yulaw at the next wormhole.

 Gabe and Funsch arrive at an industrial plant, where they encounter and fight Yulaw.
 Funsch is easily defeated but Gabe and Yulaw are more evenly matched.
 Gabe manages to gain the upper hand but only seconds before the wormhole arrives.
 All three of them are sucked into it and collapse on the floor of the MVA headquarters.
 Yulaw is transported immediately to the Hades Universe after a failed attempt to switch places with Gabe.
-The MVA then prepares to send Gabe back to his own universe, where he will be arrested and put into prison for the crimes that Yulaw committed.
+The MVA then prepares to send Gabe back to his own universe, where he will take the fall for Yulaw's crimes.
 Recalling an earlier conversation with Gabe, Funsch compassionately sends him to a different universe in which Gabe can have a normal life again from when he first met T.K.

-Meanwhile, Yulaw, now on the stygian penal colony in the Hades Universe, declares that he will still become the One and then proceeds to battle a prison inmate.
-Finally, the camera then pulls back to show an army of other prison inmates taking on Yulaw on top of a ziggurat.
+Now imprisoned in the Hades Universe, Yulaw declares that he will still become the One and then proceeds to battle several of the penal colony's inmates on top of a ziggurat.